-Mid – Autumn is one of the biggest festivals not only in Vietnam but also in many other Asia countries such as: China, Japan, Korea, etc. In Vietnam, Mid – Autumn has been become a traditional festival for the children as well as the occasion for family members gather together, it is held on the full moon day of lunar August every year.
+Mid–Autumn is one of the biggest festivals not only in Vietnam but also in many other Asia countries such as China, Japan, Korea, etc. In Vietnam, Mid – Autumn has been become a traditional festival for the children as well as the occasion for family members to gather together, it is held on the full moon day of lunar August every year.
 Along with many activities and games are celebrated during the Mid-Autumn Festival.

 Table of Contents

 Many people say that Vietnam's Mid-Autumn Festival originates from China, but in fact, Vietnamese and Chinese have different legends about Mid-Autumn Festival.
 Chinese mentioned the love story of Hang Nga and Hau Nghe, while in Vietnam, the story of Cuoi - Hang was told from generation to generation.

 In Chinese legend, Mid-Autumn Festival has been held since the Tang Dynasty.
 The story told that while King Tang Ming Huang was walking around the Royal Garden on the full moon night of lunar August, he met Taoist Ye Fashan.
 The Taoist used magic to bring the King to the moon and the king happily enjoyed the wonderland with the graceful dances of fairies.
 After returning to the palace, he wrote the song “Nishang Yu Yi Wu”, ordered people to organize a lantern parade and party every 15th lunar August.
 Since then, Mid-Autumn Festival has become a custom of the Chinese.